 Heading to Walt Disney World alone?
-Take it from someone who has taken two solo trips to Walt Disney World, it isn’t as scary as it sounds.
+Take it from someone who has taken multiple solo trips to Walt Disney World, it isn’t as scary as it sounds.

 I think you will find that going to Walt Disney World alone can actually be one of the best trips you will ever have.
 Today, let’s answer the question: What to do when going to Disney World alone?